steffengraber/microcircuit-PD14-model/README.md

 - [Tom Tetzlaff](mailto:t.tetzlaff@fz-juelich.de)

 ## Contribute
-We welcome contributions to our code and documentation.
-For bug reports, feature requests, documentation improvements, or other issues, you can create a [GitHub issue](https://github.com/INM-6/microcircuit-PD14-model/issues/new/choose).
+We welcome contributions to the documentation and the code.
+For bug reports, feature requests, documentation improvements, or other issues, please create a [GitHub issue](https://github.com/INM-6/microcircuit-PD14-model/issues/new/choose).

 ## License